-Daily temperature records for Athens were used in this case, whose distributions for the months of January (the coldest), August (the hottest, together with July) and April are depicted on Figure 9.
+Daily temperature records for Athens were used in this case, whose distributions for the months of January (the coldest), August (the hottest, together with July) and April are depicted in Fig. 9.
 The very small values of CV in this case (0.01, 0.0075 and 0.0095), imply normal ME distribution (truncated normal is indistinguishable from normal).
-So, even at a scale as fine as the daily, ME does not imply a power-type law but an exponential-type law.
-This is validated in Figure 9 that depicts comparison of the empirical and normal distribution.
+So, even at a scale as fine as daily, ME does not imply a power-type law but an exponential-type law.
+This is validated in Fig. 9, which depicts comparison of the empirical and normal distribution.
 This is also the case for larger time scales such as annual.
 To make an example for the annual scale, one of the longest available temperature records worldwide was used, that of Geneva (228 years).
 The CV in this case is even lower, 0.0024, which again implies a normal distribution.
-This is validated in Figure 10 that depicts comparison of the empirical and normal and normal distribution.
+This is validated in Fig. 10, which depicts comparison of the empirical and normal distributions.

 The last variable examined is runoff, in which the application of the ME principle is more difficult.
-In a detailed approach, one should distinguish in runoff the base flow component and the flood component, and apply the ME principle separately for each component.
+In a detailed approach, one should distinguish in runoff the baseflow component and the flood component, and apply the ME principle separately for each.
 In the exploratory approach followed here such a separation will be not done.
-The data used is for the Boeoticos Kephisos river basin, the basin where Aliartos raingauge (mentioned earlier) is located.
-A significant part of the 2048 km2 area of this basin lies on karst, which leads to a significant base flow component.
-This implies a non-negligible smoothing of the rainfall input for small and medium rainfall, simultaneously amplifying the variability for high rainfall, when floods occur.
+The data used are for the Boeoticos Kephisos River basin, the basin where Aliartos raingauge (mentioned earlier) is located.
+A significant part of the 2048 km2 area of this basin lies on karst, which leads to a significant baseflow component.
+This implies a nonnegligible smoothing of the rainfall input for small and medium rainfall, simultaneously amplifying the variability for high rainfall, when floods occur.
 The river is almost in natural condition, as no large constructions such as dams have been built; however, the flow regime is artificially modified in summer months, in which the natural flows are minimal, as farmers exploit river flow for irrigation and almost no water reaches the river outlet.
 This will be taken into account in the application of the ME principle as discussed below.